-Jackie is a beloved holistic health educator, wise woman practitioner, yoga therapist, and author.
+Jackie is a holistic health educator, wise woman practitioner, yoga therapist and author.
 She has mentored with some of the world's preeminent teachers, scholars and visionaries in mystical traditions, weaving together wisdom from around the world.
 She has taught regionally at universities, hospitals, studios, businesses, national conferences and festivals, passing on tools that empower individuals in their own health, transformation and evolution.
-When not at Jubilee! or running workshops on herbs, yoga, women's empowerment or transformation, she directs Community Outreach and Education for Ram Dass' Love, Serve, Remember Foundation.
 She is also a teacher and writer for Yoga International.
-In her free time, you can find her riding up mountains on bikes or horses, jumping into cool mountain streams, or digging in her medicinal herb garden.
+Jackie left her staff position at Jubilee! in 2021 to work for Ram Dass' Love, Serve, Remember Foundation.

 Candace is a leader of celebration and ritual, songwriter and author of Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians (2008, Jossey-Bass).
 A graduate of the Candler School of Theology at Emory University in Atlanta, GA, she leads workshops on writing, spirituality and metaphysical topics such as A Course in Miracles.
 She is active in the fight for LGBTQ rights and other progressive causes.
 A former journalist with over 30 years experience, including a six-year stint at CNN, Candace is the founder and editor emeritus of Whosoever: An Online Magazine for LGBT Christians, which began in 1996 and is back online with new leadership and vision.
 She enjoys time with her dogs, Pax and The Lord (a German Shepherd, so yes...“The Lord is my shepherd”) and her three cats, George, Salix and Rumi.